top of page

 In December of 2022, the Oklahoma Department of Human Services was notified it would be awarded a $12 million PDG B-5 Renewal Grant each year for three years (a total of $36 million) through December 2025 by the Administration for Children and Families with OPSR serving as the lead implementation agency.

 The PDG B-5 Renewal Grant will work to improve early childhood education by supporting critical programs and services for Oklahoma children and families.
-The grant will focus on increasing equitable and seamless access to child care, enhancing family engagement, growing the child care workforce, and expanding direct services for young children that will help to ensure all Oklahoma children enter school ready to thrive and succeed.
+The grant will focus on increasing seamless access to child care resources, enhancing family engagement, growing the child care workforce, and expanding direct services for young children to help ensure all Oklahoma children enter school ready to thrive and succeed.

 bottom of page